University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_1.md

 cd ~/prac_genome_assembly/03_raw_data
 cp ~/data/prac_genome_assembly/03_raw_data/*.fq ./
 ```
 Because `assembly-stats` and `genomescope` are not globally installed in VM, we need to maually put them somewhere we know.
+You can find these two scripts in folder `~/data/prac_genome_assembly/01_bin/`, and we will put them in the `01_bin` folder of our project.

 ```bash
 cd ~/prac_genome_assembly/01_bin